-Your health will suffer from a long haul flight – or even from multiple connecting flights.
+When flying, your health will suffer, not just during a long haul flight.
 Therefore, you need to look after your health when flying.
 You will sit a lot, won’t eat as regularly as you usually do, suffer from jetlag, etc. All this might upset your tummy or cause sleeping problems.
 Although there is no magical potion to completely rid you off these ailments, a proper diet is key.

 Rule number one is to drink plenty.
 Bring your own water bottle and refill after you have passed security.
 Drink as much as you can before and during the flight.
 You might need to purchase a drink if you are flying with a low-cost carrier.
 Learn from my mistake and don’t end up in hospital due to dehydration.

 Sanitise And Stay Healthy

 Even though planes are tidied up after each flight, that doesn’t necessarily mean that utmost cleanliness will present itself upon boarding.
 You have to take the hand sanitizer with you and put it to good use.
 If you are really worried about germs and your health, you can sanitise your tray, entertainment screen and armrests.
 Then, do the same with your hands.

 The problem with sitting still in a crammed position over a long period of time (and no, quick walks to the toilet do not really count) is the risk for deep vein thrombosis.
 Especially in combination with a lack of water intake, this can pose a serious problem.
 Therefore, get up regularly, walk the aisle, stretch, do some seat exercises (models do it) and wear travel compression socks.